Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 Baths, when taken on a regular basis, may also help prevent heart attacks and strokes, according to several studies.
 “The high temperatures in a warm tub or sauna cause your blood vessels to dilate, which lowers blood pressure,” says Dr. Adolph Hutter, a Harvard Medical School professor of medicine.

-“The amount of blood your heart pumps will also increase, particularly in a hot tub.”
+“The volume of blood your heart pumps will also increase, particularly in a hot tub.”
 “This is due to the pressure of the water on the body, which increases the workload of the heart,” he explains.

 Helps Strengthen Immunity